Vimeo Inc. (VMEO)'s latest performance is not what we had anticipated

 Technical Analysis of Vimeo Inc. (VMEO)

-During the past 100 days, Vimeo Inc.’s (VMEO) raw stochastic average was set at 22.25%, which indicates a significant decrease from 71.37% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 67.74% in the past 14 days, which was lower than the 72.50% volatility it showed in the past 100 days.
+During the past 100 days, Vimeo Inc.’s (VMEO) raw stochastic average was set at 16.17%, which indicates a significant decrease from 46.73% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 75.63% in the past 14 days, which was higher than the 73.27% volatility it showed in the past 100 days.

 Vimeo Inc. (NASDAQ: VMEO) Key Stats